OlivierSohn/hamazed/BACKLOG.md

-- we can improve the memory layout of audioelements : today, almost half the bits are unused in MonoNoteChannel<VolumeAdjustedOscillator<AHDSREnvelope<float, EnvelopeRelease::ReleaseAfterDecay>>>.
-(see testFreeList)

-moving the 64bytes-aligned buffer elsewhere would help a lot.

 - make a player app where a melody is played and we can interactively change the instrument used to play it.

 - Decay :